 Doubleheaders are an option for helping address a variety of issues related to scheduling.

 If parents and coaches are not comfortable playing is PA west going to allow teams to un-declare?
 Yes, the club that they play for would make that final decision.

 Where do we stand with the Open Tournament assuming we can play prior to the event dates?
-Edinboro’s campus has been made unavailable by PASSHE.
-The Open has yet to be rescheduled.
+The 2021 Open Tournament has started accepting registrations.

 For referees awaiting a third clearance document, will there be a waiver so they can get on the field until they acquire their FBI clearance?
 PA West Soccer does not have the authority to waive a state law.